slsh1o/quickbookstore/README.md

-# quickbookstore - Simple and light bookstore
+# quickBookstore - Simple and light bookstore
 ## Set up
 First of all you should create a new PostgreSQL database with name 'quickbookstore'
 ### Set up application.properties file